 Filing your first income tax return as a business in Canada this year?
-If your business is a sole proprietorship or partnership, you'll file a T1 business income tax form - the same income tax return you use to file your personal income taxes.
-(If your business is a corporation, you have to file a T2 (corporate) income tax return.)
-Here's what you need to know about completing and filing your Canadian T1 income tax return as a business.
+If your business is a sole proprietorship or partnership, you'll file a T1 business income tax form—the same income tax return you use to file your personal income taxes.
+(If your business is a corporation, you have to file a T2, or corporate income tax return.)

-What you will be doing is declaring all your income using this one form, whether it is income from having a job and a business or income from one or several businesses.
+You will declare all of your income using this one form, whether it is income from having a job and a business or income from one or several businesses.

 Organize Your Paperwork